alpha-yadav/DSA/readme.md

 Remember to handle edge cases, such as when one or both nodes are not found in the tree, or when one node is an ancestor of the other.
 The provided code includes basic error handling but could be enhanced further for robustness.

+#  Graph
+Please provide me with the data or equation you would like me to graph.
+I need information such as:

+* **The type of graph:**  (e.g., line graph, bar graph, scatter plot, pie chart)
+* **The data:** (e.g., a table of x and y values, a list of categories and their corresponding values, an equation)

+Once you provide this information, I can help you create a graph.